jamalhussainshah/Web-application-Research-Papers/WordPress Web application research.md

 ### Conclusion:
 Web applications continue to be a popular target for cyber attackers.
 It is important for organizations to take steps to improve the security of their web applications and to proactively identify and address potential vulnerabilities.
 This research highlights several vulnerabilities that could be exploited by attackers and provides recommendations for improving the security of the affected web applications.

+#### The developers may sometimes overlook security concerns in their rush to develop and launch a product, which can lead to customer difficulties and negative consequences after security incidents occur.

 Regards
 Jamal Hussain shah